 Case Study LH (Tooth Brushing)

-LH is a nine year old boy with a diagnosis of Autism and global developmental delay (GDD).
+LH is an autistic nine year old boy with global developmental delay (GDD).

 At the beginning of intervention delivered by Middletown Centre for Autism (MCA), LH was attending an autism specific class within a mainstream school before transitioning to a learning support class within the same school.